harshpreet931/Flashify/README.md

 ## Boost Your Learning with Interactive Flashcards!

-Flashify is a web-based application designed to enhance your learning experience through interactive flashcards.
+Flashify is a fully responsive web-based application designed to enhance your learning experience through interactive flashcards.
 Whether you're studying for exams, learning a new language, or simply expanding your knowledge, Flashify provides an engaging platform to create, manage, and quiz yourself with customized flashcard decks.

 ## Features